pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-3.md

 Submit to the assignment repository on GitHub.
 Your README must include:

-- Your updated logical diagram
+- Your group's logical model
 - Describe each of the following common physical model components:
 	- Key difference of the physical model compared to the conceptual and logical models
 	- What are the common data types